Skip to content

 Join us for an after-school program that mixes real life skills with real fun!
 This isn't your typical program.
 Think basketball, arts & crafts, team challenges, and creative activities that keep you moving while learning.
 We will cover topics that matter like friendship, confidence, communication and healthy choices, all in a safe and supportive space.
 Come and hang out, build new skills and discover how to handle life's challenges while having fun.
 This group is led by YWCA Contact Plus and is paid for by a grant.

-• Create with Clay - Unified (Sanford)
+• Craft Club - Unified (Sanford)

 • Dungeons & Dragons (Sanford)